 A reader asks the Alzheimer's Reading Room an important question.

-“Just needing to know how some deal with their loved one asking about when they're going home, when they're in a facility.
+“Just needing to know how some deal with their loved one asking about when they're going home, when they're in a nursing home or memory care facility.

 I can wing pretty much everything else thanks to all the tips I've gotten from the Reading Room.
 This one seems to stymie me!!”